Charlie Lidbury

 Why?

 These features would allow programmers to verify properties about their programs without leaving the language they’re writing those programs in.
-Hopefully this will make verification more frictionless, and therefore increase how much software is formally verified.
+Hopefully this will make verification easier, and therefore increase how much software is formally verified.

 I see this verification naturally dividing into two categories: